hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 **Two last steps!**

-If you are swapping from TIM to OpenFiber Firmware, or viceversa, before reboot the ONT you have to run these two command based on the firmware version:
+If you are swapping from TIM to OpenFiber Firmware, or viceversa, you have to run these two command before rebooting the ONT based on the firmware version:

 From **OpenFiber V6.0.10P6N7** to **TIM V6.0.10N40**: `upgradetest sfactoryconf 97`